jnayak1/naive_bayes_cars/README.md

 ## Procedures
 ### Corpus
 The data set was split into a traning set and test set.
-For each row in the database, each column was concatenated to form a list of strings.
+For each row in the database, each column was concatenated to form a list of strings called the corpus.

 Example: